Charles Augarde's personal web page

 - If you are interested in any of the topics you see above or below please drop me an email

 Research projects present and recentish past

 - Braced Excavations: what about the corners?
+(2023-2027).
 A recently funded EPSRC project looking at large braced excavations, with me as PI, Will Coombs and Alexandros Petalas as Durham CoIs and Jonathan Knappett and Mike Brown at Dundee University.
 Durham is doing numerical and Dundee experimental.
-Due to start in July 2023 for 4 years.
+Started in July 2023 for 4 years.
 Project partners are Laing O’Rourke, AKT II, Oasys, Cementation Skanska & Southampton University.

 - GEOMEASURE, (2022-24), a project led by Wojciech Solowski of Aalto University which will investigate seabed structure and deposits in coastal areas of Finland, develop new correlations between in-situ tests and material parameters and investigate the influence of cyclic loading on material behaviour.